Contact Dr. Lewis:

 Lewis is an Artist-Educator for Dynasty/Bergerault, Black Swamp Percussion instruments, Innovative Percussion sticks and mallets, Evans drum heads, and Sabian cymbals.

 Lewis reads science fiction-fantasy novels rather slowly and plays racquetball rather poorly, but manages to cook rather decently.
-He and his wife live in Arkansas with their children and escape-artist beagle.
+He and his wife live in Arkansas with their children and dog.